-Are ministers exempt from the Fair Labor Standards Act?
-Generally, yes under the ministerial exception.
-This common law doctrine received prominent exposure by the U.S. Supreme Court in its unanimous decision in the 2012 Hosanna Tabor case and subsequently in the 2020 Our Lady of Guadalupe School case.
-This doctrine may apply more broadly than the tax determination of who qualifies as a minister.
+Are ministers exempt from FLSA?
+Generally, yes, under the ministerial exception.
+This common law doctrine has been undergirded by the U.S. Supreme Court in its unanimous decision in the 2012 Hosanna Tabor case and subsequently in the 2020 Our Lady of Guadalupe School case.
+The doctrine may apply more broadly than the tax determination of who qualifies as a minister.
 Organizations should consult with their legal counsel in analyzing this potential exemption.

-The FLSA applies to schools regardless of whether they are nonprofit entities operated by religious organizations.
+Note, too, that FLSA applies to schools regardless of whether they are nonprofit entities operated by religious organizations.
 However, there are special rules for teachers.
-Church-operated day care centers and elementary and secondary schools are generally considered subject to the FLSA.
+Church-operated daycare centers and elementary and secondary schools are generally considered subject to the FLSA.